kenSpicer/ken-s-notebook/README.md

 Today is Wednesday February 4, 2026.
 Spent day in kitchen.
 No study.
 Today is Thursday February 5, 2026.
 Spent day viewing David Malans lecture on Python and SQL.
 Today is Friday Frbruary 6,2026.
 Spent day chasing down auto problems.
 Did work on boot.dev but did not complete a lesson.
+Today is Saturday February 7,2026.
+Spent day at Food Lion and woring on boot.dev.
+Completed no lessons.